 Sine Sweep Test

-In Figure 2, the drive waveform plot displays a single sine tone applied to a DUT during a sine sweep test.
-Figure 3 is a plot of the acceleration profile and shows the peak amplitudes at two points on the DUT versus frequency.
-The control point is the mounting point of the DUT and the response point is the second point on the DUT.
+In Figure 2, the drive waveform displays a single sine tone applied to a DUT during a sine sweep test.
+The acceleration profile in Figure 3 shows the peak amplitudes at two points on the DUT versus frequency.
+The control point is the mounting point of the DUT, and the response point is the second point on the DUT.

-The resonances at the response point are easily identified, which is a primary purpose of a sine test.
-The amplification factor of resonance is typically what causes a DUT to fail.
-A test engineer could also design the sine test to dwell at the first large resonance (192.6 Hz) until a failure occurs in the DUT or until sufficient time is spent at the resonance frequency to ensure the DUT will not fail.
+The resonances at the response point are easily identifiable, which is the primary purpose of a sine test.
+The amplification factor of a resonance is typically what causes a DUT to fail.
+An engineer could also design the sine test to dwell at the first large resonance (192.6 Hz) until a failure occurs in the DUT or until sufficient time is spent at the resonance to ensure the DUT will not fail.

 The signal driving the shaker is a clean sine tone as shown in Figure 2.
 The measured signal at the DUT is not always as clean.
 The measured signal includes harmonics and other mechanical and electrical noise sources.
-Sine testing requires that the energy is measured and controlled at a single frequency.
+Sine testing requires energy to be measured and controlled at a single frequency.
 A tracking filter is also required to remove energy that is not at a single frequency from the measurement.

 Why Should I Use a Sine Test?